Higher Interest Rates and Commodity Prices

 Negative rates are likely to prolong the need for dovish policy initiatives in neighboring countries.
 The U.S. central bank must consider the monetary policies of neighboring nations because of international trade and other factors.
 Often, central banks of the world coordinate policy to achieve the best results for the overall global economy which is in the interest of all nations.

 As you can see, the central banks of the world have a big job on their shoulders, and they need to act precisely and vigilantly to prevent economic disasters.
 If they get it right, commodity prices will fall or stabilize when rates rise in the future.
 While we remain in a dovish economic cycle around the world, the chances are that raw materials will continue to appreciate as they have since the beginning of 2016.
-That is why central banks pay particular attention to raw material prices and the rate of inflation.
+That is why central banks pay particular attention to raw material prices and the rate of inflation; they set targets for the latter.

 The U.S. Election of 2016 and Interest Rates